jccriado/matchingtools/doc/creation_model.rst

 allow for the summation of the exponents of tensors that appear in the same tensor and have the same base and indices.
 This is used mainly to produce more readable results.
-The function designed to create operators containing such tensors is :func:`symbol_op`.
+The function designed to create operators containing such tensors is :func:`power_op`.

 Creation of tensors